List of The Sopranos characters: Johnny Sack

 Following Carmine's 2004 death, Johnny claimed the position of the boss of Lupertazzi crime family.
 He was opposed however by Old Carmine's son, Carmine "Little Carmine" Lupertazzi Jr. To demonstrate his power to the Lupertazzi capos, Johnny had a female loanshark and the family's associate, as well as Little Carmine's former lover, Lorraine Calluzzo murdered after finding out that she was kicking up a percentage of her proceedings to Little Carmine.
 In retaliation, Little Carmine's circle contracted Tony Soprano's cousin Tony Blundetto to murder Joseph "Joey Peeps" Peparelli, Johnny's protégé.
 In response, Johnny had Phil Leotardo murder a former Lupertazzi consigliere and Little Carmine's supporter Angelo Garepe.
 After Angelo's death, Little Carmine had finally decided to give up his struggle for power and negotiated peace with Johnny, allowing him to finally claim the title of boss.
 Some people, including Tony Soprano, felt that Johnny had changed after ascending the position of the boss, becoming vengeful and trigger-happy, while earlier he was seen as a calm and pragmatic man.

 However, the bloodshed was not yet over, as in the wake of Angelo's death Tony Blundetto, who befriended Angelo during their time together in prison, went off on a rogue mission of revenge and killed Billy Leotardo, Phil's younger brother.
 Johnny subsequently demanded Tony Soprano to give up the location of his cousin, so that Phil can enact his revenge.
 Tony however, after Johnny failed to promise him that Blundetto would be killed quickly and wouldn't be tortured, refused to give his cousin up.
 However, after realising that his decision to protect Blundetto was undermining his position with his own captains, who feared that New York would target them in retaliation for Billy's murder, personally murdered his cousin and informed Johnny of his body's location.

-Although Johnny was not happy that Tony had killed Blundetto personally and denied Phil his revenge, he accepted that with Blundetto's death the time had come to bury the hatched between the DiMeo and Lupertazzi families.
+Although Johnny was not happy that Tony had killed Blundetto personally and denied Phil his revenge, he accepted that with Blundetto's death the time had come to bury the hatchet between the DiMeo and Lupertazzi families.
 Just as Johnny and Tony were reconciling, the FBI arrived at Johnny's house and arrested him.
 It turned out that Johnny's own consigliere Jimmy Petrille had turned state's evidence, allowing the government to indict Johnny on RICO charges.

 Johnny remained the titular boss of the family, but entrusted Phil Leotardo with the role of acting boss, while Johnny's brother-in-law Anthony Infante acted as a back channel for communications.
 Ginny remained supportive, often visiting him in prison.